Rocla/my-public-zero-day-security-flaws/README.md

 - I also believe that the people in charge will be able to fix those faster if they are aware that people are aware.
 - Plus those flows can sometimes be reproduced on other systems, it's good for them too to know what is done elsewhere.

-# test signing this GPG commit
+# test signing this GPG commit again